Best multivitamins for kids

 Watch for calcium and vitamin D

 As kids grow, they need more calcium to aid in their bone development.
-The American Academy of Pediatrics recommends kids ages 1-3 get 500 mg calcium and 400 IU of vitamin D per day, ages 4-8 get 800 mg calcium and 600 IU vitamin D per day and kids ages 9-17 get 1,300 mg of calcium and 600 IU vitamin D per day.
+The American Academy of Pediatrics recommends kids ages 1-3 get 500 milligrams of calcium and 400 international units of vitamin D per day, ages 4-8 get 800 mg of calcium and 600 IU of vitamin D per day and kids ages 9-17 get 1,300 mg of calcium and 600 IU vitamin D per day.

 Go for good taste